HazyResearch/legalbench/tasks/intra_rule_distinguishing/README.md

 ## Task Construction

 We selected fact patterns from the personal jurisdiction, hearsay, and abercrombie tasks.
 For each sample, the name of the original task is treated as the label to predict.

+## Column names

+- `label`: the type of legal question implicated
+- `text`: a fact pattern from a LegalBench task